slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On health

 <!--
-- A man complaining a lot is a man not accomplishing a lot.
 - a sedentary lifestyle is a magnet for depression.
 - A women is either a 0 or a 1.
 A hore or a wife material.
 Dont overcomplicate.
 - Depression and schizophrenia are so tied to poor gut bacteria that researchers can identify a person with depression just by analyzing their gut bacteria composition.